Golden Mountains of Altai

-Golden Mountains of Altai is the name of an UNESCO World Heritage Site consisting of the Altai and Katun Natural Reserves, Lake Teletskoye, Belukha Mountain, and the Ukok Plateau.
+Golden Mountains of Altai is the name of an UNESCO World Heritage Site consisting of the Altai and Katun Natural Reserves, Lake Teletskoye, Belukha Mountain, and the Ukok Plateau in Russia.
 As stated in the UNESCO description of the site, "the region represents the most complete sequence of altitudinal vegetation zones in central Siberia, from steppe, forest-steppe, mixed forest, subalpine vegetation to alpine vegetation".
 While making its decision, UNESCO also cited Russian Altai's importance for preservation of the globally endangered mammals, such as the snow leopard, Altai argali, and Siberian ibex.
 The site covers a vast area of 16,178 sqkm.

 Tourist sites

 Tourists usually visit four sites in the Altai region: Mount Belukha, the Ukok Plateau, the Katun River, and the Karakol Valley.

 Mount Belukha is regarded as a sacred site to Buddhists and the Burkhanists.
 Their myths surrounding this portion of the mountain range lent credence to their claim that it was the location of Shangri-la (Shambala).
 This location, having first been climbed in the early 1900s, now hosts a myriad of climbers each year.

 The Ukok Plateau is an ancient burial site of the early Siberian people.
 A number of myths are connected to this portion of the region.

 The Katun River is an important religious location to the Altaians where they (during celebrations) utilize ancient ecological knowledge to restore and maintain the river.
 The Karakol Valley is famous for its pristine lakes that lie between 1,820-2,097 m) above the sea level.